Ben-Hugaerts/ip1_assignment2/README.md

 * charging_schedule.py

-  This file uses the Gurobi solver to determine a charging schedule which minimizes the amount of chargers needed.
-A function in the file is used to determine how many cars are needed each day.
-This function is based on the results of running "CVRP_TW.py" for several days with an 8h working day and the vehicle with the smaller capacity.
-Would any other setting be used, this function should be reestimated.
+  This file uses the Gurobi solver to determine a charging schedule which minimizes the amount of chargers needed while also maximizing the amount of fully charged vehicles available at the depot.
+By selecting time windows or not, this file uses the results from "CVRP.py" and "CVRP_TW.py" with the final parameters to estimate the amount of cars needed.
+This estimation is not integrated for now, but rather functions are fitted to some results of "CVRP.py" and "CVRP_TW.py".
+Would any other setting be used, these functions for now should be reestimated manually.
+Secondly this file also produces another schedule which specifies based on the results of the first schedule when exactly how much vehicles should be charged based on dynamic electricity prices.

 * locations.csv & packages.csv

   The given data containing the locations and packages that need to be delivered respectively. !
 Note that 2 small modifications were made in the locations.csv file.
 Coordinate 16632 and 23686 were shifted a very small amount (1m-5m) because otherwise the Valhalla API was unable to find a route to these locations. !

+* Results directory

+  When running "CVRP.py" and "CVRP_TW.py" textfiles are generated with the results and stored here.
+Two examples of these results are already available

 ## Valhalla Docker image
 To use "matrices_generator_CVRP.py" and "matrices_generator_CVRP_TW.py" you need to run the Valhalla Docker image in a container with a graoh if Belgium.
 First install Docker Desktop using the link below: